The Wife of Bath's Tale

 The Wife of Bath's Tale in the Ellesmere manuscript of The Canterbury Tales, c.
 1405–1410.

 "The Wife of Bath's Tale" (The Tale of the Wyf of Bathe) is among the best-known of Geoffrey Chaucer's Canterbury Tales.
-It provides insight into the role of women in the Late Middle Ages and was probably of interest to Chaucer, himself, for the character is one of his most developed ones, with her Prologue twice as long as her Tale.
-He also goes so far as to describe two sets of clothing for her, in his General Prologue.
-She calls herself both Alyson and Alys in the prologue, but to confuse matters, these are also the names of her 'gossip' (a close friend or gossip), whom she mentions several times, as well as many female characters throughout The Canterbury Tales.
+It provides insight into the role of women in the Late Middle Ages.
+The wife of Bath is one of Chaucer's most developed characters, with her Prologue twice as long as her Tale.
+She calls herself both Alyson and Alys in the prologue, but these are also the names of her "gossip", a close friend whom she mentions several times, as well as many female characters throughout The Canterbury Tales.